Supplement: ODE Plugin Explanation¶

 Body::ExtraJoint& extraJoint = body->extraJoint(j);

-// Gets a reference to the virtual joint.
+// Get reference to virtual joint.

 ODELinkPtr odeLinkPair[2];